trezor/trezor-firmware/python/docs/OPTIONS.rst

     --help  Show this message and exit.

   Commands:
-    backup                Perform device seed backup.
+    authenticate          Get information to verify the authenticity of the device. backup                Perform device seed backup.
     load                  Upload seed and custom configuration to the device. reboot-to-bootloader  Reboot device into bootloader mode.